ashleywillard/healthy-eff/README.md

 ##### Manage Page:
 * From this page, admin can edit employee information, such as adding new employees, editing current employee information, and deleting employees
 * While Admin can change the reimbursement rate, it is limited to four numbers in length (not counting a period, so 1111 and 11.11 are both valid.
-11111 is not).
+11111 is not)
-* Admins cannot delete themselves, although other admins can delete other admins.
+* Admins cannot delete themselves, although other admins can delete other admins
+* Admins can make any employee an admin
+  * There is a confirmation window when you delete or add an admin

 ##### Pending Page:
 * On the pending page Admin can approve or deny employees' past day inputs.
-Admin will be presented with the date the employee wants to add as well as the reason for inputing the day late.
+Admin will be presented with the date the employee wants to add as well as the reason for inputing the day late

 ##License